-While tour planning, marketing and escorting are often the fun part of running a travel program, one must also deal with some of the less glamorous aspects like cancellations, waiting lists, and late bookings.
+While tour planning, marketing and escorting are often the “fun” part of running a travel program.
+However, one must also deal with some of the less glamorous aspects like tour cancellations, waiting lists, and late bookings.

-You should assume you are going to have cancellations on each trip.
-Plan for it and do not be disappointed when they occur.
+You should assume you’re going to have tour cancellations on each trip.
+Plan for it and don’t be disappointed when they occur.
 I have found through the years that I average a seventeen to twenty percent cancellation ratio on my trips.
 The secret to handling cancellations is to be very clear in your written promotional material as to cancellation deadline dates and amounts the traveler will lose.
 Obviously, you’re going to charge a larger cancellation penalty for cancellations close in to departure (within the last 30 or 60 days) than you would for those received earlier.
-Insist that the party canceling send it to you in writing by letter, fax, or e‐mail.
+Insist that the party canceling send it to you in writing—by letter, webform or e‐mail.
 Do not accept verbal cancellations either by telephone or in person.
-You will need to have reviewed your contracts with your suppliers to see when you are at risk for a cancellation charge, so as to know what penalties to assess to cover your risk.
-You will also want to be sure to offer all trip participants the option of purchasing cancellation insurance.
-And for those who choose not to purchase it, many travel attorneys advise that you make travelers sign a statement that they have been offered such insurance and have opted not to purchase it.
-Of course, you or your supplier may package this insurance right into the trip charges.

 Once you have received a cancellation, acknowledge receipt and process whatever refund is due the traveler quickly.
-Of course, if you have already forwarded their monies to a supplier (or the clients credit card payment), you will need to formally notify the supplier and ask them either to refund you or to issue a credit against the clients credit card.
-It is best to drop a line to the client, telling him/her what you’ve done and how long you anticipate it may take.
+Of course, if you have already forwarded their monies to a supplier (or the client’s credit card payment), you will need to formally notify the supplier and ask them either to refund you or to issue a credit against the client’s credit card.
+It’s best to drop a line to the client, telling him/her what you’ve done and how long you anticipate it may take.
 Then flag your calendar so you may follow up if you do not receive the refund in a timely fashion.
 I always like to put everything in writing so there are absolutely no misunderstandings.

-More and more people are waiting till the very last minute to decide on a trip.
-In some cases you may still have space available and may welcome such last‐minute bookings.
-In other cases, your trip may be full and you really can not confirm them.
+More and more people are waiting ‘til the very last minute to decide on a trip.
+In some cases, you may still have space available and may welcome such last‐minute bookings; after all, those late bookings carry a high profit margin!
+In other cases, your trip may be full and you really can’t confirm them.
 One way to ward off last‐minute bookings is to beat the clients to it.
-That is, just before your deadline for releasing unused space, you might send out a direct-mail letter, email or social media post telling customers you are closing the tour shortly and it’s now or never.
+That is, just before your deadline for releasing unused space, you might send out an e‐mail to previous inquiries or a social media post to your followers telling them you are closing the tour shortly and it’s “now or never.”

-With a bit of skillful advance planning, careful calendar watching, and constant marketing, you should be able to handle these issues with success.
-And, last of all, don’t forget to keep the names of those who cancelled, so as to offer them first crack at next years trip.
+With a bit of skillful advance planning, careful calendar watching, and constant marketing, you should be able to handle tour cancellations, trip refunds and accommodate late bookings with success.
+And one last bit of advice, don’t forget to keep the names of those who cancelled, so as to offer them “first crack” at next year’s trip.